In honour of Thanksgiving (Canadian Thanksgiving, eh?), I’d like to share the things that I’m thankful for this year.

-When I started publishing my posts I wasn't sure anyone would ever read them.
-For the first couple weeks no one did except me.
+When I started publishing my posts I wasn’t sure anyone would ever read them.
+For the first couple of weeks, no one did except me.
 But then I started to get visitors and the numbers just keep growing.

 Then people were visiting, but I wasn’t sure anyone was actually reading anything.
 I remember telling a friend only a few weeks ago that I still hadn’t had any comments on my blog.
 Now, I read comments from readers every day!

 I’ve also been fortunate to exchange e-mails with a few bloggers.
 They’ve been so supportive and have really welcomed me into the blogging community.